Bomb-making instructions on the Internet: History

 The militant US anti-abortion movement Army of God also provided information on constructing bombs in preparation for anti-abortion violence on their website.

 In 2001, journalists discovered that al-Qaeda members in Afghanistan had been using the internet to learn bomb-making techniques.

 In Finland in 2002, "RC" discussed bomb-making techniques on the internet on a Finnish website whose moderator displayed a picture of his own face on Osama bin Laden's body, and then RC set off a bomb that killed seven people, including himself.

 In 2002, New Zealander Bruce Simpson published The Low Cost Cruise Missile; A looming threat? showing readers how they could construct a cruise missile for under $5,000.

 In 2003, Jeremy Parker of the Southern Knights of the Ku Klux Klan posted detailed bomb instructions on the internet in response to Martin Luther King Jr. Day, stating "sure would hate to see anything happen".

 The report "How to Bomb Thy Neighbor: Hamas Offers Online 'Academy'" describes a Hamas online interactive 14-lesson course for Muslims on bomb-making, as part of a campaign to increase the number of bomb-makers.

 In 2004, a Palestinian group posted an online video showing the proper construction of suicide vests, hoping to support the Iraqi insurgency.

 The 2004 Madrid train bombers, who killed 191 people and wounded 1,800, downloaded their bomb-making instructions from the internet.

-The Canadian Saad Khalid admitted that he had downloaded bomb-making materials online in 2006, leading to the 2006 Toronto terrorism case.
+Canadian Saad Khalid admitted that he had downloaded bomb-making materials online in 2006, leading to the 2006 Toronto terrorism case.

 British student Isa Ibrahim made a suicide vest bomb using instructions he found online.
 He planned on exploding the device at a shopping centre.
 He was sentenced in July 2009 to a minimum of ten years in jail.

 Najibullah Zazi, an al-Qaeda member who pleaded guilty in February 2010 to a plot to bomb the New York City Subway system, searched online for information on how to build a bomb and where to buy the parts.

+In August 2018, Samuel Batiste of Miami, Florida, was charged for the creation and distribution of bomb-making instructions.

+Countermeasures

+A message in an "AI Overview" for a Google search for "bomb making," stating that bomb making instructions cannot be provided, for legal and safety reasons.

+Websites and software typically have policies or countermeasures to prevent the distribution or generation of bomb-making instructions.

+On YouTube, videos that contain instructions on how to build explosives are prohibited under the "Harmful or dangerous content" policy.

+ChatGPT has a built-in filter to prevent its use for illegal, dangerous, or unethical requests, including requests for bomb-making instructions.